Cherukuri7/getdata-032/CodeBook.md

 # Data Dictionary - tidy-data.txt

+The variables for this data set come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ and prefixes 't' and 'f' denote time and frequency domains.
+The acceleration signals were further separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Also the magnitude of these three-dimensional signals were calculated  (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+All the raw signals were summarized for various statistical measures including mean and standard deviation.

-The data set contains 89 variables.
-The first 3 variables (treatment, activity and subjectid) are factors and others are measurements.
+The tidy data set contains a sub set of variables belonging to mean and standard deviation of raw signals.
+The first 3 variables (treatment, activity and subjectid) are factors and the rest of averaged variables belonging to mean and standard deviation of raw signals.

 |Variable         | Position |Values or Explantion  |